DeepLearnI/demo-project/TUTORIAL.md

 ### Set up pre-baked web app

-Go to the provided WebApp URL.
+Click [here](WEBAPP_URL) to go to a demo webapp that makes a REST call to the model being served.
 For the Model Name, use the IP address given in the Slack message.
 Now try outputting generated text from your served model!